microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/teamtemplate-list-definitions.md

 ---
-title: "List team"
+title: "List teamTemplate"
-description: "Get the team resources from the teamDefinition navigation property."
+description: "Get a list of the teamTemplate objects and their properties."
 author: "CharlieKB"
 ms.localizationpriority: medium
 ms.prod: "**TODO: Add MS prod.
 See [topic-level metadata reference](https://aka.ms/msgo?pagePath=API/Document/Guidelines/Metadata)**"
 doc_type: apiPageType
 ---

-# List team
+# List teamTemplateDefinitions
 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get the team resources from the teamDefinition navigation property.
+Get a list of the [teamTemplateDefinition](../resources/teamtemplatedefinition.md) objects and their properties.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).